Batch service quotas and limits

 If you used an earlier version of the Batch API to create a Batch account with pool allocation mode set to user subscription, quotas are applied differently.
-In this mode, which is no longer recommended, Batch VMs and other resources, such as storage accounts, are created directly in your subscription when a pool is created.
+In this mode, which is no longer recommended, Batch VMs and other resources are created directly in your subscription when a pool is created.
 The Azure Batch cores quota does not apply to an account created in this mode.
 Instead, the quotas in your subscription for regional compute cores and other resources are applied.
 Learn more about these quotas in Azure subscription and service limits, quotas, and constraints.

 |Concurrent tasks per compute node||4 x number of node cores|

 |Applications per Batch account||20|